 Despite there being a lot that goes into determining who makes the best digital pianos, we’ve compiled a list of our favorite brands.

-Before revealing our favorite brands, we wanted to quickly show you a small list of some of the best-selling digital pianos currently on sale at Amazon:
+Before revealing our favorite brands, we wanted to quickly show you a small list of some of the best-selling digital pianos currently on sale online:

 And now, without further ado, let’s first begin with Yamaha.